qmk/hacktoberfest_2019/readme.md

 ### What is QMK?

-QMK is an open source software project that spans from the embedded firmware that runs on your keyboard to tools that help you compile it, and the software that helps put it on the device.
+QMK is an open source software project that spans from the embedded firmware that runs on your keyboard to the tools that help you compile it, and the software that helps put it on the device.
 Practically they're split into the [firmware](https://github.com/qmk/qmk_firmware), the [configurator](https://github.com/qmk/qmk_configurator), and the [toolbox](https://github.com/qmk/qmk_toolbox), and a several other repos.
 It started as Jack's personal fork of [Hasu's TMK Keyboard Firmware](https://github.com/tmk/tmk_keyboard) with some small improvements simplifying the keymap, that's grown into the community-based project that it is today, run by a small team of collaborators.

 ### Who can participate?